TL;DR

 Beyond enrichment: a complete data platform

 Credit-based pricing: No per-seat fees.
 No annual contracts.
 No auto-renewal traps.
 Pay for what you use.
 Scale up or down month to month.
 A 5-person team and a 50-person team pay the same per-credit rate.
+After watching clients fight ZoomInfo renewal negotiations, we built pricing to be the opposite of that.

 How Do the Pricing and Accuracy Numbers Stack Up?